Learn how to get kids reading with digital reading tools, reading games, learning apps and information in blogs, social media and websites.

 Fishing style?
 Children are attracted to tech action and interaction.
 Animations, magical experiences and user choices offered by technology lure them.
 Subtle game-like victories build confidence for the reading process.

 Back from the Future?
 Kids savor hot subjects and favorite characters.
-Readiness and interest improve with enjoyable activities.
+Readiness and interest improve with pleasurable activities.
 They learn how to hold books, read texts left to right, right to left, vertically or horizontally.

 All the moves?
 Hands-on activities involving group sharing of resources and information are contagious.
 With or without technology, they invite participation and collaboration.
 Encouraging feedback creates a buzz.